pan-canon/pan-canon/README.md

 local OVERRIDE if a specific artifact already uses it.
 </p>

 </details>

 <h2 id="contents">Contents</h2>

 <pre>
 BERUF :: CONTENTS
 │
-├── 2026 · <a href="#role-2026-senior-full-stack">Senior Full-Stack Web Engineer / Co-Founder / Engineering Mentor</a>
+├── 2026 · <a href="#role-2026-senior-full-stack">Senior Full-Stack Web Engineer / Engineering Mentor / Co-Founder</a>
 │   │
 │   ├── STACK
 │   │   ├── USE → <a href="#stackset-web-fullstack-v1">WEB-FULLSTACK@1</a>